Diagnosing Canine Aortic Thromboembolism: Blood Clot Awareness

 Accurate diagnosis of CAT is vital to initiate the appropriate treatment plan.
 Veterinarians employ a range of diagnostic tests, including physical examinations, blood tests, radiographs, and ultrasounds.
 These tests help determine the presence of blood clots, assess the severity of the condition, and evaluate the overall health of your dog’s cardiovascular system.

-See also Diagnosing Canine Addison’s Disease
+See also Diagnosing Canine Cryptococcosis: Fungal Infection Awareness

 Frequently Asked Questions (FAQs)